 - Are versatile enough to create websites that serve different markets and industries

-- Can create beautiful websites for even the most picky client
+- Can create beautiful websites for even the pickiest client

 - Real Estate

 Who will benefit most from using the Divi theme?